NoviceMAn-prog/AGA-GAN/README.md

 ## 3.)
 Training and Testing
 ## 3.1)Data Preparation
 1.) make directory named "celebA_128"

 2.)
-ALign the faces using mtcnn
+Align the faces using mtcnn

 ## 3.2) Training AGA-GAN
 Model architecture is defined in `aagan_8x.py`

-Run the script as:
+Train AGA-GAN as:

 `python aagan_8x.py`

 Test using:

 `python agagan_test.py`

 ## 3.2)Training AGA-GAN and UNet
 For training and testing the AGA-GAN+Unet run:

 `python agagan_unet.py`

 ## 4.)
 Citation